 Health and Maintenance Rules

-Upon your arrival in Dubai with a furry friend, you need to pay attention to some rules:
+Before keeping pets in Dubai you need to do some research about which pets you are allowed and where they are allowed to go.
+Upon your arrival in Dubai with a furry friend, you need to pay attention to some very particular rules:

 1.Make sure it is legal to have your pet in the UAE